- Increase in ethylene supply over last two years, leading to an imbalance

 The cost of production in the ethylene manufacturing process depends on:

 - Performance efficiencies – feed consumption, product yield, selectivity, energy efficiency (utility consumption), catalysts/chemical consumption

 - Plant mechanical availability

-- Production slowdown contributed by operation and mechanical reliability issues, process operation and control
+- Production slowdown contributed by operation and mechanical reliability issues, process operation, and control

 - Fixed costs

-- Depreciation, cost of money etc.
+- Depreciation, cost of money, etc.

-- Potential budget constraints; resulting in cuts in preventive maintenance needs, operational mitigation, training etc.
+- Potential budget constraints; resulting in cuts in preventive maintenance needs, operational mitigation, training, etc.

-- Availability of right resources
+- Availability of the right resources

-- Experience gap, given the attrition and layoffs because of cost reduction efforts
+- Experience gap, given the attrition and layoffs because of cost-reduction efforts